-I guess everyone has a reason to volunteer for Team Rubicon Australia.
+I guess everyone has a reason to volunteer for Disaster Relief Australia.

 For me, I was drawn from the very beginning, initially I was told about the organisation by a friend I joined the Navy with back in the day.
 Then I saw the post come out on Facebook for Operation Dunlop and I sent in my expression of interest.
 I didn’t expect to be selected, but within a few days I found out I was going to be part of the operation and a week later I was helping clean up the mess Cyclone Debbie had inflicted on the town of Proserpine.

 I thought I would be just getting in and cleaning up, helping locals dealing with the devastation that “may have” damaged their homes and generally just making their life a little less miserable.